emax-77/OpenMeteo-to-MySQL/README.md

-# Collecting some Open Meteo data to MySQL Database

-# A simple Python script that collects Open Meteo data and stores it in a MySQL database
+# Simple Python script that collects Open Meteo data and stores it in a MySQL database

 ***For more info about Open Meteo API please visit https://open-meteo.com***